 Guan Di Temple is a popular place of worship

 Guan Di Temple is a place of worship for people of Chinese heritage.
 For the most of the year the people who go to worship are older people visiting to pay respects to ancestors or pray for assistance and protection for the living.
 During major Chinese festivals, particularly at Chinese New Year, when visitors are permitted to touch the replica weapons the temple attracts a broader range of visitors to worship there or visit simply for the purposes of taking photos to show to the folks back home.

 Chinese New Year: The opening hours can change daily around the New Year period.

-Location of Guan Di Temple
+Hotels near the Guan Di Temple